 The happiest person alive in the world right now has some free advice for you.
-And it’s the simplest and best way to be happy.
+And boy is it good advice.

 If you want to be the happiest person you know, practice compassion.
 That’s the news coming out of University of Wisconsin today.